Paul-Borisov/react-azure-open-ai-chat-web-part-spfx/README.md

   - Added informational messages to the progress shimmer.
 It displays the header if streaming options were enabled but unsupported by the model.
   - Bug fix: incorrect voice out on the first entry instead of selected one.

+- Version 1.3.3 released on Match 22, 2025.
+It had two minor changes.

+  - Microsoft enabled streaming support for the Azure OpenAI **o1-mini** and **o3-mini** models so did I.
+  - Changed default model to the last selection.

 ### Full-Scale Setup

 ![Data access diagram](docs/data-access-diagram.png "Data access diagram")

-### Credits

-I would like to express my deep respect and admiration for Microsoft, the creators of the groundbreaking Azure OpenAI service.

-I am immensely grateful to Advania Finland for providing me with the opportunity and resources to develop this project.

 # Table of Content